2018 Conference Theme

 Best Science + Expert Implementation = Best Outcomes

-Program Chair, Art & Science of Health Promotion Conference
+Program Chair, Art and Science of Health Promotion Conference

-CEO, Art & Science of Health Promotion Institute
+CEO, Art and Science of Health Promotion Institute